 Roadway grading is eligible for structural sections if within the standard MPAH cross section for the facility (inclusive of any TCEs).
-OCTA assumes rough roadway grading is complete prior to project start and is considered an ineligible item.
+Rough roadway grading may be considered partially eligible within the MPAH cross section and will be evaluated by OCTA on a case by case basis.